rudymartinb2/myjsunit/README.md

 ## TO-DO and know bugs

-- There are some words in spanish mixed in the code.
+- There are some spanish words in the code.
-- Rename myrunner.js as main.js.
+- Rename myrunner.js as main.js ?
 - My English may be good, but is not *that* good.
 If are a native English speaker and you think something is wrong please let me know.